-- Make sure that checking in on learning goals (called development goals officially) are part of your review cycles.
+- Make sure that checking in on learning goals (called development goals officially) is part of your review cycles.

 - Celebrate learning.
-You don’t need to overhype it, of course, but some public praise is always a moral booster and a good feedback.
+You don’t need to overhype it, of course, but some public praise is always a morale booster and good feedback.

 - Reduce pressure on your team – get realistic with estimation and deadlines (this is a longer topic in itself) to make sure you have time for learning and it doesn’t feel like ‘learning vs. delivering’.